NAIST-SE/CodeHash/README.md

  - Programming language type
  - Hash for the file.
    - Code hash: content hash excluding whitespace and comments.
 Each token is concatenated by a NUL character.
    - Min-hash: 2048-bit vector of 1-bit min-hash for trigrams of the file.
-The hamming distance between a pair of min-hash values can be used to approximate the similarity of the file pair.
+The hamming distance between a pair of min-hash values can be used to approximate the similarity of the file pair: `Estimated-similarity = (The-number-of-same-bit / 1024) - 1`.
 The details are described in a technical paper: https://doi.org/10.1109/MSR.2017.19
  - File size
  - The number of tokens in the file